ncpaxton/old_255_main/labs/lab_1/README.md

          curl -o /dev/null -s -w "%{http_code}\n" -X GET "http://localhost:8000/"
          curl -o /dev/null -s -w "%{http_code}\n" -X GET "http://localhost:8000/docs"
         ```

+9. Do not use `poetry run [COMMAND]` for the final `CMD` of your docker container especially when using multi-stage builds where you are isolating your build requirements from your runtime requirements.

 ## Expected Final Folder Structure